git-pull/website/blog/2018/01/technical-screening.rst

 than an earnest effort to see if someone understands something, or could learn it on the job, if accomodated.
 That means any evidence the applicant has experience with something in the past has to be weighed.
-If a test is done, it has to have an articulable reason and the applicant should know before hand.
+If a test is done, it has to have an articulable reason and the applicant should know beforehand.

 Instead, the screening process actively ignores evidence of aptitude that doesn't follow the prescribed testing style used by the company at the